-Quality and performance3.1 The Supplier must deliver all Goods and perform all Services at the time, place, and in the manner stated in the these terms and the Purchase Order or as CSIRO reasonably specifies in writing.
+Quality and performance3.1 The Supplier must deliver all Goods and perform all Services at the time, place, and in the manner stated in the these Terms and the Purchase Order.

-3.2 The Supplier must pack, mark and label the Goods to ensure safe delivery and handling by CSIRO after delivery and, if the Purchase Order requires specified packing, marking or labelling, Supplier must comply with those requirements.
+3.2 The Supplier must pack, mark and label the Goods to ensure safe delivery and handling by CSIRO after delivery.

 3.3 The Supplier must provide the Goods and perform the Services at a high standard with all due skill, care and diligence.

 3.4 The Supplier must comply with any requirements relating to the Services and any specifications relating to the Goods as stated in the Purchase Order or (if the Purchase Order is silent) as stated in any quotation provided by the Supplier to CSIRO in connection with the provision of the relevant Goods and/or Services.

-3.5 Without limiting clauses 3.3 and 3.4, all Goods must be free from defects in materials and workmanship, be of merchantable quality and be fit for their purpose, and all Services must be free from defects in performance, meet their purpose and be complete.
+3.5 The Goods must be new, unused and free from defects in materials and workmanship, be of merchantable quality and be fit for their purpose.

 3.6 The Supplier in performing the Services and providing the Goods must:

-(a) at all times exercise good faith in the best interests of CSIRO and must keep CSIRO fully and regularly informed as to all matters affecting or relating to the Services and the Goods;
+(a) keep CSIRO fully and regularly informed as to all matters affecting or relating to the Services and the Goods.;

 (b) comply with all materially relevant laws;

-(e) ensure that all information provided to CSIRO, including in reports and documents provided to CSIRO, is correct, complete and not misleading in any respect.
+(c) ensure that all information provided to CSIRO, including in reports and documents provided to CSIRO, is correct, complete, and not misleading.

 Inspection and acceptance of Services